mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-The file above configures an OpenTelemetry tracer and a span processor to the OpenTelemetrySdk to export logs.
-The LoggingExporter will log spans, annotations and events to console, giving more visibility.
+The file above configures an OpenTelemetry tracer and a span processor which exports traces.
+The LoggingExporter will log spans, annotations and events to console, providing more visibility to your application.
 In a similar fashion, one could add another exporter such as a JaegerExporter to visualize traces on different back-ends.
-Similar to how the LogExporter is configured above the Jaeger configuration can be added to the OtelConfig class.
+Similar to how the LogExporter is configured, a Jaeger configuration can be added to the OtelConfig class.

 Sample configuration for a JaegerExporter: